Catalin246/php-web-shop-amazon/README.md

 To Do:

 - solve the errors when you are logged in as admin
-- home page: redirect to paymey page
+- payment page: display dynamic content
-- category page: display the items based on the category
+- category page: display the items dynamicaly
-- payment page

 - export the datbase